 Whether a late season spot-and-stalk, or the archery season hunting during the bugle, elk hunting in Arizona is renowned as excellent – if you can get the “elk permit-tag”, that is.

 How to get an elk permit in Arizona?

 Although theoretically there are options to get a tag over-the-counter, for all practical purposes an elk hunt in Arizona is a limited draw hunt.
 In 2020, nearly 25,000 elk hunting permits were issued; of those, however, only 10% could go to non-resident hunters.
 The deadline for the draw for pronghorn and elk in Arizona is the second Tuesday of February.
-The draw happens in the following manner: each participating hunter, via a randomized computer procedure, gets one or more drawing numbers, one for the application, and then one for each of the bonus points the hunter may have accumulated (for not drawing a tag, etc.).
+The draw happens in the following manner: each participating hunter, via a randomized computer procedure, gets one or more drawing numbers, one for the application, and then one for each of the bonus points the hunter may have accumulated over the previous years (for not drawing a tag, etc.).
 The smallest of the drawing numbers is used in the application process.